 Distant support was provided by elements of Admiral Sir John Tovey’s Home Fleet, which was to stand off some 230 miles (370 km) but was to detach the light cruisers Edinburgh and Nigeria to provide gunfire support if necessary.

-The naval task force departed Scapa Flow and headed towards the Færoe islands group, where its ships berthed in the Skálafjørður at 19.00 on 1 March to take on fuel, a process which took five hours.
+The naval task force departed Scapa Flow and headed toward the Færoe islands group, where its ships berthed in the Skálafjørður at 19.00 on 1 March to take on fuel, a process which took five hours.
 The ships then set out once more and shaped course to the north toward the Arctic to avoid detection by German air and sea patrols.
-The ships only later turned east and headed toward Norway, to reach the Lofoten islands group just before 04.00 on 4 March.
+The ships only later turned to the east and headed toward Norway in order to reach the Lofoten islands group just before 04.00 on 4 March.
 Entering the Vestfjorden, the British were surprised to see all the harbour navigational lights illuminated, which they believed to be a sign that they had achieved total tactical surprise.

 During the operation’s development, plans had been created for simultaneous landings in all target areas at 06.30, but on arrival the British decided to postpone the landings by 15 minutes so that they would not be coming ashore in total darkness.
 The whose of the landing force was ashore by 06.50.

 The landed troops immediately set about achieving their designated tasks.
 Limited opposition was encountered only after the landings had been completed, but the raid was a complete success.
 The only shots fired were by the armed trawler Krebs, which managed to get off four rounds at Somali before being sunk.
 Other ships sunk by the landing forces were the 5,470-ton factory ship Hamburg and 10 smaller vessels including the 2,468-ton Felix Heumann, 1,996-ton Pasajes, 1,404-ton Eilenau, 1,058-ton Bernhard Schulte, 1,381-ton Gumbinnen, 1,152-ton Mira and smaller Rissen, Ando and Grotto), totalling some 18,000 tons in all.